 - Medical conditions like sleep disorders, thyroid problems, or epilepsy

-- Behaviour Therapy, most prominently behaviour management, which teaches good behaviour and manners through rewards for completion and progress
+- Behaviour Therapy – This is predominantly behaviour management, which teaches good behaviour and manners through rewards for completion and progress.

-- Cognitive Behavioural Therapy, which teaches children how to rethink their attitude to a situation and thus modify their behaviour
+- Cognitive Behavioural Therapy – This approach teaches children how to rethink their attitude to a situation and thus modify their behaviour.

-- Parent training programs, which teaches specific ways to talk to and play with children so as to enable positive behaviour in them
+- Parent Training Programmes – These are to educate parents with specific ways to talk to and play with children so as to encourage positive behaviour in them.

-- Social Skills Training, which uses role-play to teach children how to behave in social settings
+- Social Skills Training – This approach uses role-play to teach children how to behave in social settings.

-- Psychoeducation, which involves both children and their parents talking about ADHD so as to properly come to terms with it
+- Psychoeducation – This involves both children and their parents talking about ADHD so as to properly come to terms with it.

-Another aspect that a good therapist will focus on, is teaching children with ADHD to harness their behaviour to their advantage.
+A good therapist will also focus on teaching children with ADHD to take charge of their behaviour and use it to their advantage.
 The tendency to think about multiple things at the same time could make for excellent idea generation or problem solving, if applied correctly.
 Various cognitive exercises can enable children to use this productively, improving their performance at school and enhancing their confidence.

-It can be easy to mistake ADHD symptoms as simply bad behaviour or laziness, but it is important for parents to remember that their children cannot always help their condition.
-Therefore, parents should seek a diagnosis for their child and commence appropriate treatment, rather than scolding or punishing their child.
-The earlier the intervention, the better children can learn to manage the symptoms, which will benefit them greatly in adult life.
+It can be easy to label ADHD symptoms simply as bad behaviour or laziness.
+But it is important for parents to remember that their children cannot always help their condition.
+Therefore, it is our responsibility to seek a diagnosis for our children and commence appropriate treatment.
+Let’s avoid scolding and punishing our children.

 Remember, the earlier the intervention, the faster our little ones can learn to manage the symptoms, and grow into well-rounded individuals living purposeful lives.